-GFO Grant award amounts are calculated based on ratings received from grant review panels AND a percentage calculation.
+GFO Grant award amounts are calculated by using a formula looking at an organization's allowable income, its application's score received from the grant review panels, and a percentage cap allocation.

-Ratings - (All GFO Grants)
+Application Score - (All GFO Grants)

-Grant Review Panels submit ratings for each "On Year" GFO Application they evaluate.
-This percentage rating is calculated directly into the Grant Award Amount.
+Grant Review Panels submit scores for each "On Year" GFO Application they evaluate.
+This percentage score is calculated directly into the Grant Award Amount.

-Funding Formula
+Funding Formula - Cap Allocation

 The budget of MSAC changes each year and is approved by the Governor and the General Assembly.
 On September 9, 2021, the Maryland State Arts Council voted to adopt a new funding formula for the GFO program in an effort to more equitably distribute state appropriated funds to arts organizations across the state.
-The change will be implemented over a five-year phase-in period beginning in FY2024.
+The change will be implemented over a five-year phase-in period beginning in FY2024 through FY2028.
 The new formula groups organizations into five budget tiers, providing a larger percentage of the GFO budget as a maximum grant award to smaller budget organizations, and a smaller percentage to larger organizations that have greater access and connections to non-governmental funding sources, professional fundraising staff, and other resources.